dvdmtw98/notes/notes-vault/blockchain/bitcoin/bitcoin-legacy-address.md

 To convert a number to Base58 a prefix is added to the data (version byte)
 This values is double-SHA hashed.
 This produces a 32 byte result
-The 1st  bytes of of this result is used as the checksum.
+The 1st 4 bytes of of this result is used as the checksum.
 Added as footer
 This (prefix + data + checksum) is passed to the Base58 encoding function

+For P2PKH addresses the public key commitment is used as the input to the Base58check encoding function

 ![[base58-encoding.png|500]]